 If you need assistance, please contact Driver Easy’s support team at email@example.com.

 Does the driver update help your case?
-If not, there is one more method to try.
+If not, there is the last method to try.

 Fix 6 – Reinstall OBS